reinholdng/Flow-meter-register/README.md

-# Flow-meter-register
+# Flow-meter-indicator/recorder

-Project to digitalize mechanical flow meters.
+Prototype for digitizing mechanical indicators and recorders used in propeller flowmeters.